MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 ![3D Visualization of Contours Using SoExaminerViewe](/images/tutorials/image_processing/3D.png "3D Visualization of Contours Using SoExaminerViewe")

-### **Visualizing RTDOSE as a Color Overlay Using LUT**
+### Visualizing RTDOSE as a Color Overlay Using LUT
+We now ant to show the *RTDOSE* data as provided for the patient as a semi-transparent overlay.

 Now we need to add another `DicomImportExtraOutput` module to import multiple DICOM objects.
-You have to select the right index for the  example it is index 4 thats mean RTDOSE 199*115*147*1 .
-Add `MinMaxScan` module to scan the input image and updates the minimum and maximum values of the output image, and connect it with the `DicomImportExtraOutput`.
+You have to select the correct index for the example.
+In this case, we select index 4 for the *RTDOSE* 199*115*147*1 data.
+Add a `MinMaxScan` module to scan the input image and calculate the minimum and maximum values of the image.
+Connect it with the `DicomImportExtraOutput` module.

 ![Importing RTDOSE Data and Applying MinMaxScan for Image Normalization](/images/tutorials/image_processing/minmaxscan.png "Importing RTDOSE Data and Applying MinMaxScan for Image Normalization")

-Add `Histogram` module to calculate the image's intensity distribution, and connect it with `MinMaxScan`.
+Add a `Histogram` module to calculate the image's intensity distribution, and connect it to the `MinMaxScan` module.

-The `Histogram` module computes the image's intensity distribution, and is connected to the `SoLUTEditor` module to modify the lookup table (LUT).
+The `Histogram` module computes the image's intensity distribution and is connected to the `SoLUTEditor` module to modify the lookup table (LUT).
 The LUT is then passed to the `SoGroup` module, which is connected to the `SoView2DOverlay` module to blend the 2D image overlay in a 2D viewer.
-The `SoLUTEditor` module allows interactive editing of the LUT, while `SoView2DOverlay` module facilitates overlaying the modified image in a 2D scene.
+The `SoLUTEditor` module allows interactive editing of the LUT, while the `SoView2DOverlay` module facilitates overlaying *RTDOSE* in a 2D scene.

+{{<alert class="info" caption="Extra Information">}}
-Note that the `SoView2DOverlay` module is for 2D blending, and the `GVROrthoOverlay` module should be used for `OrthoView2D`.
+Note that the `SoView2DOverlay` module is for 2D blending.
+The `GVROrthoOverlay` module should be used for `OrthoView2D`.
+{{</alert>}}

 The below figure shows the connections of the network: